samaraaugust/mywebclass-agile-docs/documentation/theme_1/initiatives/initiatives_2/Epics/epic_2.md

 Goals/Description: Ensure that the web application meets the needs and expectations of the users and is approved by business guidelines.

-User Stories:
-As a user, I want to be able to easily navigate the web application and find what I need.
-As a user, I want the web application to be intuitive and easy to use.

 Dependencies:
 Availability of user testing environments, availability of test users.
 Guidelines provided by business.